emreyasar/EYLock/README.md

 ## Video Link : https://youtu.be/JfsFKS6zRmo

+## Installation

+After clone the repo to your local or download it as a zip, you can open the project by clicking the Open button in Android Studio.
+Or you can download it by clicking the Get from VCS button in Android Studio and type the URL of this repo on the screen that opens.

+It does not require any additional installation or configuration.
+It can be run after a successful Gradle build.

 ## Description :

 - Lock 1 -> User 1, User 2, User 3, User 4, User 5